208.787.2338 - fax 208.787.2332

-I believe that Access Tours continues to be the only service providing tours in this country for slow walkers and wheelchair users.
+We believe that Access Tours continues to be the only service providing tours in this country for slow walkers and wheelchair users.
 If you do an Internet search using 'disabled tours', 'handicap tours' or 'wheelchair tours', many things show up, but not actual tours in the U.S. We provide you with the opportunity to get out and enjoy the West, doing things that you might not have thought you could do.